 When you connect a USB drive to our system, it is usually mounted automatically and a directory with your user name is created under the media folder.
 You can also access it through your system’s file manager.
 Unfortunately, this is not always the case; sometimes you need to manually mount the USB drive in your system to access it.

-In this tutorial, we will explain how to manually mount and unmount a USB drive to and from your system.
-The commands and steps described in this article have been run on an Ubuntu 18.04 LTS system.
+In this tutorial, we will explain how to manually mount and unmount a USB drive to your system.
+The commands and steps described in this article were run on an Ubuntu 20.04 LTS system.
 The same commands also work on Ubuntu 22.04.

 How to mount a USB drive on Ubuntu

 Let us follow these steps to mount a USB drive manually to your system: